 8. Keep it short

 There has been plenty of market analysis to suggest that videos up to two minutes in length generally enjoy the best engagement.
 In other words, if you can keep your promo video short and sweet, it’s far more likely to be watched, liked and shared than a longer promotional video.
 In fact, videos over this length can expect a significant drop-off in interest.
 All of which backs up the need for planning, script writing and storyboarding to ensure you can get your message across clearly and concisely.

 A promo video is a powerful marketing resource that you should circulate as widely as possible.
 You’ve gone to considerable time and expense to make it, at the very least you should use it to its maximum potential and get as many views as possible.
 That means posting your video across your full array of marketing channels, including your website, email newsletters and social media.
 Not to mention at any events you might be attending.
 Encourage your followers to like and share it to get the most traction possible.

 10. Use video SEO

-We know from our own research that a staggering 91% of marketers now consider video to be an essential part of their marketing strategy.
+We know from our own research that a staggering 92% of marketers now consider video to be an important part of their marketing strategy.
 From a commercial sense, that makes total sense.
 Consumers are accessing more and more video every year, as growing access to YouTube and smartphones in particular are helping to feed our voracious viewing habits.
 Which is why it’s essential to be a part of the conversation in order to compete.